ganlubbq/qwtw/README.md

 And this is a [small example how to use it](https://github.com/ig-or/qwtw/blob/master/qwtw/c_lib/qwtwtest.cpp)

+This is a small page with description of some useful features of this library: https://github.com/ig-or/QWTwPlot.jl/wiki/qwtw-library-features

 Also, there is a `Julia language` package as a wrapper for this library: https://github.com/ig-or/qwtwplot - so you can create all the plots from inside Julia Language.

+If you need something in this library which is not implemented yet, feel free to implement it! %) Or at least write me about it - may be I'll be able to add the features you need.

 how to install it:
 ==========================